Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Proposed Method

 While the complex-domain magnetic Laplacian perturbation captures global directional patterns through phase shifts, the local flow of information within digraphs is equally important for tasks that require fine-grained structural awareness.
 Recent work~\cite{su2024dirw} has shown that walk-based approaches are particularly effective at encoding such local directionality by explicitly modeling node sequences along directed paths.

 To complement the global complex-domain representation, we propose a path augmentation framework that generates subgraph-level views in the real domain.
+This component is inspired by second-order biased walks such as Node2Vec~\cite{Node2vec} and direction-aware path modeling in recent digraph learning methods~\cite{su2024dirw}, but is incorporated here as a local view generator for contrastive learning.
 For each node, we employ both Breadth-First Search (BFS) and Depth-First Search (DFS) strategies to sample two distinct directed walk sequences.
 Guided by the homophily principle~\cite{mcpherson200homophily_theory1}, BFS-generated sequences capture local structure patterns that are homophilous with the central node, whereas DFS-generated sequences explore longer-range heterophilous neighbors.

-To control the path sampling behavior, we introduce a second-order direction-aware sampler characterized by two parameters $p$ and $q$, which govern the trade-off between local and global exploration, similar to Node2Vec~\cite{Node2vec}.
+To control the path sampling behavior, we introduce a second-order direction-aware sampler characterized by two parameters $p$ and $q$, which govern the trade-off between local and global exploration.
 Consider a random walk that has just traversed the edge $(u,v)$ and currently resides at node $v$.
 For all outgoing edges $(v,x)$, the unnormalized transition probability $\alpha$ is defined as:

 where $d_{ux}$ denotes the shortest-path distance between $u$ and $x$.
 Setting $0<p<1$ and $q>1$ biases the walk toward BFS-like local exploration, whereas $p>1$ and $0<q<1$ promote DFS-like deeper traversal.
 For each node $v_i$ in the digraph, we generate two sequences $h_b^i$ and $h_d^i$ based on BFS and DFS: